 The late original productions of New.Music.Live., Much Countdown, Today’s Top 10 and Video on Trial all served as reminders how the station tried to evolve in a more mainstream industry, until they each faced their inevitable cancellations.

 With the rise of YouTube, fans of the station no longer needed to wait hours for someone in a control room to program their favourite music videos.
-This new platform proved that the world was evolving; Much wasn’t.
+This new platform proved that the world was evolving; Much couldn’t keep up.

-The foundations of the specialty channel—music videos—were once the oxygen it fed on, but with the emergence of the Internet, Much was left on life support.
+The foundations of the specialty channel—music videos—were once the oxygen it fed on, but with the emergence of the Internet, the old-school Much was left on life support.

 In an effort to break ties with an outdated standard and shift to teen reality, Much had sent in requests to the CRTC with hopes of reducing the required amount of music programming; however, they frequently found themselves unsuccessful.

-Today, Much still manages to hobble along in a cut-throat industry.
-There was a slight digital push in 2015, introducing “Much creators” who are essentially YouTubers now associated with the Much name that have access to studio space and equipment.
+Today, Much still manages to drift along in a cut-throat industry.
+There was a digital push in 2015 that introduced “Much creators” who are essentially YouTubers now associated with the Much brand and have access to studio space and equipment.

 Original productions, however, are nearly extinct.
 One of its sole remaining original productions, the MuchMusic Video Awards, still makes its annual appearance, but was recently subject to its own rebranding as the iHeartRadio MMVAs in 2016.

-Much now spends its remaining days in a vault.
-Piles of archives are locked away in the basement of 299 Queen St. W. As fans hope for it to be unlocked, we, including myself, still remember the iconic moments this station has brought to so many Canadians.
+Much now spends its days in a vault with piles of archives in the basement of 299 Queen St. W. As fans hope for it to be unlocked, we, including myself, still remember the iconic moments this station has brought to so many Canadians.

-Parent company Bell Media recently rebranded four of its other specialty channels to be extensions of the CTV umbrella, leaving Much one of the few remaining separate entities.
+Much’s parent company recently rebranded four of its other specialty channels to be extensions of the CTV network, leaving Much one of the few remaining separate entities.
 However, with no daily in-house original productions (aside from required music video programming), the channel relies on syndicated shows, most of which are coming from its American counterpart, Comedy Central.

-Much’s quarter-life crisis over the past few years may have been the final nail in its coffin.
-While others say their goodbyes, I hope this will ignite the next stage of the nation’s music station as we continue on in this digital era.
+Much’s quarter-life crisis over the past few years may have proved traditional network television can’t last forever.
+While many bask in the memories, I hope this will spark the next evolution for the nation’s music station as we continue on in this digital era.

 As Ward recalls in his book, “Much came along at a time of brilliant creative outburst in Canadian music.
 We represented that perfect counterpart to ambition: opportunity.”